tytydraco/yessleep/out/My_family_was_invited_to_the_new_kid_at_schools_house.md

 We spent the afternoon by the pool, a bit shocked and a bit drunk.
 I took my phone out to take a photo of the mountain range.
 Through the house, I could see my mother and Ms Collier floating between rooms, looking like they were almost yelling.
 They could be laughing maybe, hands flying about.
 Before I could press the button, I was underwater.
 It took a few moments to get myself up for air, the alcohol tearing away my coordination.

 Wiping my eyes, I saw Lucas standing at the edge.
 This asshole had shoulder charged me into the pool.
 As a joke?
 He had a grin, forced.
 I pulled myself out and pulled off my wet clothes.
 Ms Collier appeared at the door without my mother.
 She scolded Lucas who stormed off.
-My phone was soaked through, rapidly clicking the button showed nothing but black.
+My phone was soaked through, rapidly clicking the button showing nothing but black.

 Ms Collier was chuckling, downplaying the situation.
-She asked my sister to help her find some towels.
-I pulled myself up out of the water.
+She asked my sister to help her find some towels while I pulled myself up out of the water.
 The sun felt sharper, hotter than before.
-I hadn’t eaten or drank water in hours, my guts feeling twister in a knot.
+I hadn’t eaten or drank water in hours, my guts feeling twisted in a knot.
 I waddled on wet, shaky legs towards the house, the back door drifting to the corners of my vision again and again.

 Behind some empty containers in the pantry, I found a small bag of rice.
 I took a small tub, filled it with rice and threw my phone in.
 The house was quiet.
 I held the tub under my arm.
 Standing still, I focused as hard as I could to still my heart.
 I tiptoed around the house, steadying myself against the cool walls.